catpea/auto-slice/README.md

 ## Security

-### No External Dependencies
+### No Production Dependencies

-This project uses **zero npm packages** to eliminate supply chain attack risks.
+Production build uses **zero npm packages** to eliminate supply chain attack risks.
 All functionality is implemented with vanilla JavaScript.

+### Development Dependencies

+Development mode uses `ws` for WebSocket debugging.
+This is **not** included in production builds.

 ### Browser-Only Execution